brendajerop/brendajerop.github.io/about.md

 Hi and welcome to my blog :)

 Here you'll find posts about machine learning, programming and my experiences in the tech world.
-When I'm not writing or coding, I like to listen to podcasts, do craft projects, play chess or spend time with loved ones.
+When I'm not writing or coding, I like to listen to podcasts, do craft projects, play board games or spend time with loved ones.

 Check out my:
 * [Programming projects](https://github.com/brendajerop)